 Participation and Practice/Homework Points

-Parents and teachers can help motivate students by discussing the purposes of independent practice/homework.
+Parents and teachers can help motivate students by discussing the purposes of independent practice/learning activities.
 Final grades should communicate learning that has occurred after opportunities are provided to practice and improve.
-The goal is that students can demonstrate high levels of understanding by the end of the grading period on the standards which have been taught.
+The goal is for students to demonstrate high levels of understanding on specific standards by the end of the grading period.
 Some students master standards quickly and require very little practice, while other students require multiple opportunities to master standards with differing levels of teacher support.
-Parents can also help students understand that the role of practice in learning course standards is similar to practice in sports or music.
-The reward is the final game and/or performance; student athletes/musicians are not rewarded after every practice.
+Parents can also help students understand that the role of practice in learning course standards is similar to practice in sports or music: the reward is the final game and/or performance.
+Practice is just that - practice to improve.
 It is important for parents and teachers to have these conversations with students as they begin to rethink the purpose of traditional "homework" and move toward the practice of ungraded learning activities/practice.

-How does PBG address participation points in regards to class discussions, performances, etc.?
+How does PBL address participation points in regards to class discussions, performances, etc.?

-PGB supports assessments of all standards in multiple modalities, including discussion and performance.
+Proficiency-Based Learning supports assessments of standards through multiple modalities, including discussion and performance.
 For example, discussions and/or performances that are focused on specific standards can provide evidence of student proficiency.
-Some courses have participation standards or oral communication standards that will be specifically assessed for proficiency.
+Some courses have participation standards or oral communication standards that must be assessed through these modalities.

 Can I still assign homework?
-What is the role of homework in PBG?
+What is the role of homework in PBL?

 Traditional "homework" does not fit the philosophy and principles of Proficiency-Based Learning.
 Teachers can still choose to assign learning activities that students do outside of class for extra practice.
 All learning activities should be meaningful practice tied to specific standards.
 Student learning activities can still be corrected in class.
-Feedback regarding student performance on homework can help a student know if they are moving forward in their proficiency in the standard.
-However, the score for the homework is not recorded in the gradebook; it is only for feedback and practice.
+Feedback regarding student performance on learning activities help a student know if they are moving toward proficiency or if they need additional support.
+However, the score for the learning activity is not recorded in the gradebook; learning activities are for feedback and practice only.

 Late work/Timeliness & Management

-What about late work and the impact of grading late work grading?
-How do teachers manage the many redos and reassessments?
-How do teachers deal with the influx of assessment at the end of the quarter?
-What if a student is doing homework but due to frequent absences miss all the assessments?
+What about late work and the impact of grading late work ?
+How do teachers manage the many reassessments?
+How do teachers deal with the influx of reassessments at the end of the quarter?
+What if a student is doing learning activities, but due to frequent absences misses all the assessments?

-Proficiency-based grading measures achievement on assessments only.
-It separates achievement from effort/behavior, so there are no penalties for late work; however, teachers will still need to set a final deadline for work to be turned in each quarter in order to be able to get everything graded and entered.
-Teacher and/or school expectations should be clearly shared through a disclosure.
-PLCs can set up plans for what redos might look like, when students can come in to redos.
-Advisory periods, before or after school, and small group time are all possibilities for students showing increased understanding on a standard.
-It will be up to the teacher or PLC to decide what the re-do might look like (it could be a different version of the original, corrections made to the original, or something else entirely).
+School PLCs can set up plans for what reassessments look like and when students can reassess.
+Advisory periods, before or after school, and small group time are all possible times for students to reassess and show increased understanding on a standard.
+It will be up to individual teachers and/or PLC to decide what reassessments will look like (it could be a different version of the original, corrections made to the original, or something else entirely).

-How is Gradebook changing to support Proficiency-Based Grading?
+How is Gradebook changing to support Proficiency-Based Learning?
 What is included in the grade?

-The new Gradebook is built to support Granite's Proficiency-Based Learning principles and practices.
+The PBL Gradebook is built to support Granite's Proficiency-Based Learning principles and practices.
 In PBL Gradebook, teachers will enter results of assessments that are tied to the specific standards they select and teach each quarter.
 A student’s entire grade will be based on evidence of learning on assessments.
 The most RECENT evidence of learning will determine the proficiency score on a standard and the student’s overall proficiency score or grade (9-12 only).
-It will be important for teachers to emphasize with students the importance of preparing for assessments by doing the learning and practice activities.
+It will be important for teachers to emphasize to their students the importance of preparing for assessments by completing all learning and practice activities.

-Do you have an estimate of when proficiency-based grading will be fully implemented across the district?
+Do you have an estimate of when Proficiency-Based Learning will be fully implemented across the district?

 Soon.
-Many elementary schools have all teachers participating now.
-All our junior highs expect to have whole school participation next year, and I expect our high schools will be largely on board the following year.
-Students and parents who’ve had the experience of working with a PBG teacher are eager for that to continue throughout the education experience.
+Elementary and junior high schools currently have whole school participation (grades K-8), and high schools will implement PBL in 9th grade the 2020-2021 school year.
+Students and parents who’ve had the experience of working with a PBL teacher are eager for that to continue throughout the education experience.
 Parents embrace the system because they are clear on the standards of the class, have been told what proficiency looks like in each standard, and know exactly where they need to provide help and support to their students.
-Students feel empowered under PBG.
+Students feel empowered under PBL.
 They know exactly what it is they are supposed to learn and how to show they’ve learned it, and they know they will have multiple opportunities to demonstrate their learning progress as well as the chance to better assessment scores when they feel they can do better.
 They have confidence as they move forward to the next course in a sequence or perhaps to college that they have learned what they needed to learn to be successful in their next endeavor.

-How will the Canvas platform work with proficiency-based grading?
+How will the Canvas platform work with Proficiency-Based Learning?

-Canvas was purchased as a learning management system, a platform to aid instruction through which teachers could share instructional resources used in class and make them accessible outside of class to absentees, a platform that would allow students to collaborate on work, a platform that would support blended learning and learning beyond the traditional seat time hours in a classroom.
+Canvas was purchased as a learning management system, a platform to aid instruction through which teachers can share instructional resources and make them accessible outside of class.
+The Canvas platform allows students to collaborate on work and supports blended and distance learning beyond the traditional seat time hours in a classroom.
 It is an excellent resource for providing learning activities for extra practice.

 Teachers may still use Canvas to build supports for courses, including learning activities and assessments.
-Tools inside Canvas such as rubrics and SpeedGrader are still available for teachers to use; however, scores from Canvas will have to be manually entered into Gradebook.
+Tools inside Canvas such as rubrics and SpeedGrader are still available for teachers to use; however, scores from Canvas must be manually entered into Gradebook.

 What options will students have if they fail a graduation-required course?

-Students who fail can participate in credit recovery.
-In a PBG classroom, there may be a reduced need for credit recovery with students receiving a “1” for attempting assessments.
-A student who attends class, participates in every assessment opportunity and scores only 1, “below proficient,” on every assessment could hypothetically receive a letter grade of D- after nine weeks.
-A teacher who notices a student scoring 1, 1, 1, 1 . . .. repeatedly should address that student individually by either providing learning interventions or alternative assessments.
-There is really no such thing as “passing a standard”.
-A student is ‘below proficient’, ‘approaching proficient’, ‘proficient’, or ‘highly proficient’ in a standard, and the letter grade, based on scores that generate it, reflects only that.
+Students who fail a required course can participate in credit recovery.
+In a PBL classroom, there should be a reduced need for credit recovery because students receive a “1” for attempting assessments.
+A student in grades 9-12 who attends class, participates in every assessment opportunity and scores 1, or “below proficient,” on every assessment could hypothetically receive a letter grade of D- after nine weeks.
+A teacher who notices a student scoring 1, 1, 1, 1 . . .. repeatedly should address that student individually and provide learning interventions or alternative assessments.
+There is no such thing as “passing a standard."
+A student is ‘below proficient’, ‘approaching proficient’, ‘proficient’, or ‘highly proficient’ on a standard - the letter grade, based on proficiency scores that generate it in grades 9-12, reflects only that.

-Students are not responsible for the assessments that occurred before they were enrolled in the course.
-Teachers may continue to support transfer students to scaffold any learning gaps as they move forward with the course.
-The final grade for the course will only be based on the assessments and standards that the student was present to take.
-If necessary, teachers may need to do a grade override with the registrar.
+Students are not responsible for the assessments that occurred before they were enrolled in a course.
+Teachers may continue to support transfer students by scaffolding learning gaps as they move forward within the course.
+The final grade for the course will only be based on the assessments and standards for which the student was present.
+If necessary, teachers may need to initiate a grade override with the school registrar.

-Schools will continue to use their own schedule-change procedure with students.
+Schools will continue to use their own schedule-change policies and procedures with their students.

 College and Career Readiness

-How will proficiency-based grading help my student to be college and career ready?
+How will Proficiency-Based Learning help my student be college and career ready?

-Proficiency-based grading encourages students to take ownership of their own learning.
-It empowers them to improve understanding of a concept and advocate for multiple ways in which to demonstrate their knowledge and skills.
+Proficiency-Based Learning encourages students to take ownership of their own learning.
+It empowers them to improve understanding of a concept and advocate for multiple ways to demonstrate their knowledge and skills.
 It assures that final grades communicate more accurately to students and parents the degree to which the student is proficient in clearly articulated standards and objectives.
 Students will be less likely to need remedial courses in their post-secondary experiences or be incorrectly scheduled into inappropriate levels of courses.

-Will Granite students be disadvantaged for college admittance, scholarships, etc. Will students in a PBG classroom be more likely to receive lower grades than their peers in a non-PBG classroom?
+Will Granite students be disadvantaged for college admittance, scholarships, etc.?
+Will students in a PBL classroom be more likely to receive lower grades than their peers in a non-PBL classroom?

-Early indications from the 2,000 (or 33%) of Granite teachers participating in Granite’s Proficiency Based Grading is that there is no disadvantage for students in PBL classrooms.
+Early indications from the 2,000 (or 33%) of Granite teachers participating in Proficiency-Based Learning is that there is no disadvantage for students in PBL classrooms.
 In fact, there are advantages for students when they can retake assessments, not receive penalties for work habits, late work and behavior.
-Students who previously sought extra credit now seek opportunities to show increased proficiency.
+Students who previously sought "extra credit" now seek opportunities to demonstrate increased proficiency.
 While universities and others do use GPA as one factor in admission and scholarship awards, they also consider course-taking patterns, test scores, extra-curricular activities, as well as service and community engagement.

 Is there any background information on why we push college and career ready, but are dis-aligning our grading system and have GPA when no one else does?

-Granite will continue to generate letter grades and GPA for secondary students in grades 9-12.
-This will ensure alignment with university entrance and scholarship requirements.
+Granite School District will continue to generate letter grades and Grade Point Average (GP) for secondary students in grades 9-12.
+This will ensure alignment with university entrance, scholarship requirements, and NCAA eligibility.

 Special Education and ELL

 Our student body is largely ELL.
-How do we assist them with PBG?
+How do we assist them with PBL?

-Students who have been identified as ELL have additional resources such as WIDA English Language Development Standards and Can-Do Descriptors, which suggest appropriate assessments as students work toward proficiency on course standards.
-Teachers should utilize multiple modalities in assessing ELL student proficiency.
+Students identified as Multilingual Learners (formerly English Language Learners or ELLs) have additional resources such as WIDA English Language Development Standards and Can-Do Descriptors, which suggest appropriate assessments as students work toward proficiency on grade level course standards.
+Teachers should utilize multiple modalities in assessing Multilingual Learners' proficiency.